As the ONLY undergraduate Flight Simulation Society in the world, we do exiciting things - meet the exiciting people who make it happen!

 Other Engineering-related students

-Gabriele is a second year Materials Science and Engineering student.
-Gabriele found her way to the society due to her interest in piloting.
-In her first year she designed a STOL flying ambulance, and in the second year – a successful VTOL cargo aircraft.
+Gabriele is a third year Materials Science and Engineering student.
+She found her way to the society due to her interest in piloting.
+In her first year she gained experience in designing a STOL flying ambulance, and in the second year – a successful VTOL cargo aircraft.
 Both she and James Orendi, got a place to compete in the US competition 2020.
-Since her first year in the society, Gabriele has been a General Secretary and she stays in the office for this year as well.
+Since her first year in the society, Gabriele has been a General Secretary.
 Now she is looking forward to supervising new teams, designing new aircraft and encouraging non-engineering students to be a part of this society.

 IT Flies - Chief Engineer

 Nikita joined the FSSOC in 2017 during his first year as an aerospace engineering student.
 Since then he has won the 3rd place in UK IT Flies 2018 and the joint 1st place and the Best Presentation award in the US IT Flies 2019, with his teammate, Soma Santa.
 He is an amateur pilot and a hardcore flight simulation enthusiast.
 As Special Projects Manager, he hopes to help the society grow and expand, as well as to introduce some diversity into its operations, via the Flight Test and Training Programme.

 IT Flies - Project Manager